wAOndering/HSvideoManagement/README.md

 	- *TODO: complete and improve the script*
 	- *TODO: better naming convention*
 	- *TODO: run script one after the other*
+5. important note for analysis
+	- if error when saving missing segment use `Save As` instead of `Save`
+	- alternatively re-run the begining of the analysis to have the proper detector binaries created within folder of interest